rafaelrezend/rafaelrezend.github.io/_drafts/continuous-delivery.markdown

+"Until your pretty code is in production, making money, or doing whatever it does, you've just wasted your time" (Chris Read - @cread [https://twitter.com/cread])

+Continuous Delivery is all about closing the gap between developers and users, so that features are flowing much faster from one end to another.

 Useful sources

     Book: Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble and David Farley